 - This land should be protected as greenfield and should not be considered for any further development, it is inside the Conservation Area. - It is situated within 100 years of the Nevern Estuary SSSI - It is situated within 100 years of Ysgol Bro Ingli where children coming out of school and more traffic cause a danger - Also situated near the skate park and rugby field - It is a quiet country land where people walk in peace and quiet, not a good place for additional vehicles. - Development would impact views from the north and east and views from the estuary have been protected for many years.
-Development would fly in the face of this policy and could encourage other applications of this nature. - There is always contaminated run-off rain water from car parks.
+Development would fly in the face of this policy and could encourage other applications of this nature. - There is always contaminated run-off rain water from car parks. - Further traffic would exacerbate school traffic problems and negate safety measures recently taken.

-Community Council Area Site number and location Number of submissions received Main issues raised Response ------------------------ ----------------------------------- -------------------------------- -------------------- ----------
+Community Site Council Area number and location Number of submissions received Main issues raised Response --- -------------------------------- -------------------- ----------